-Summer is approaching and the weather is warming up.
-One of the best parts of living in Michigan are experiencing the amazing Michigan lakes in the summer time.
-Memorial Day is just around the corner and you might be gearing up to head to your favorite lake with your boat to enjoy time on the water, fishing, and swimming.
+Summer is approaching ,and the weather is warming up.
+One of the best parts of living in Michigan is experiencing the amazing Michigan lakes in the summertime.
+You might be gearing up to head to your favorite lake with your boat to enjoy time on the water, fishing, and swimming.

 While these are all great experiences, it is a great time to remember the key boating laws in Michigan to ensure that you have a safe summer.

 What can get people into trouble is when they disobey certain boating laws such as dangerous operation.
 Dangerous operation is illegal and can get boaters into legal trouble.

 According to the Handbook of Michigan Boating Laws and Responsibilities, dangerous operations include reckless operation.
 This includes reckless manipulation of water skis, a surfboard, or similar device that can be defined as operational.
 This is when one disregards the safety or rights of another person or property.

 Examples of reckless operation could look like weaving a vessel through congested waterway traffic or swerving at the last possible moment to avoid a collision.
 Another example could be jumping the wake of another vessel unnecessarily.
 Chasing, harassing, or disturbing wildlife with one’s vessel is also illegal.

 Failure to regulate speed is another problem that boaters often get themselves into.
 When a boater operates a vessel at the speed that could cause danger to life or property to any other person is illegal in Michigan.
 In addition, it is illegal to exceed the speed limit of 55 miles per hour unless you are at least one mile offshore on the Great Lakes or Lake St. Clair.

 - Improper Distance

 Improper distance is when a vessel does not maintain the proper distance while operating a vessel or even when they are towing a person.